 **NA – data not available

-The online sustainability degree provides an educational opportunity for 3 kinds of students:
+The online sustainability degree provides an educational opportunity for three kinds of students:

 Comprehensively, on completion of the sustainability master’s degree, graduates will understand ecological science and will also have refined skills in documenting and evaluating evidence, making reasoned arguments, and making informed decisions concerning environmental conservation & sustainability, legalities, and ethics.

-The online master’s in sustainability encompasses the interdisciplinary approach to education with core knowledge of sustainability through science, business, economics, public policy, communication, and social justice.
+The online master’s in sustainability encompasses the interdisciplinary approach to education with core sustainability knowledge through science, business, economics, public policy, communication, and social justice.
 The MSus degree could be a:

 Of these, the predominant two degrees are:

 The Master of Arts or MA in Sustainability Online (also known as MAS) is chosen by students inclined towards knowledge generation and designing new ways to address sustainability challenges.
-This type of degree requires a thesis or academic paper as a culminating submission and is geared toward students interested in the social sciences, such as humanities, the liberal arts, or related fields.
+This type of degree requires a thesis or academic paper as a culminating submission.
+It is geared toward students interested in the social sciences, such as humanities, the liberal arts, or related fields.

-The Master of Science or MS in Sustainability Online is an inter-disciplinary and innovative program that provides students with knowledge that enables understanding of the complex relationship between environmental factors, natural systems, economic models, legal limits, policy protocols, and political and social challenges.
-This type of degree requires a thesis or academic paper as an end-of-program submission and is designed for students interested in the natural sciences, economics, engineering, or related fields.
+The Master of Science or MS in Sustainability Online is an interdisciplinary and innovative program that provides students with the knowledge to understand the complex relationship between environmental factors, natural systems, economic models, legal limits, policy protocols, and political and social challenges.
+This type of degree requires a thesis or academic paper as an end-of-program submission.
+It is designed for students interested in the natural sciences, economics, engineering, or related fields.

 Students in a sustainability master’s degree online study and document the social, economic, moral, and political impact of diminishing resources and the communities they support.
 Since the scope for sustainable studies is vast, most students choose specializations depending on their interests and career objectives.
 Some available sustainability specializations for prospective students to explore and consider are: